s4dhulabs/LFWFBD/Cases/LFCS-01.md

 <br/>

-In addition the attacker also know which users are valid or not.
-So it also leads to valid user enumeration, which is specially handy when the attacker is not necessarily trying to guess password, but also the usernames from a blackbox perspective.
+In addition, the attacker also knows which users are valid or not.
+So it also leads to valid user enumeration, which is especially handy when the attacker is not necessarily trying to guess the password but also the usernames from a black box perspective.

 ## Complexities and Misconceptions<a name="item2"></a>

-Although it is relatively easy to find real word vulnerabilities in this studied case, the main problem remains the misunderstanding about how to handle this situation and the solution.
+Although it is relatively easy to find real word vulnerabilities in this studied case, the main problem remains the need to clarify how to handle this situation and the solution.

 ### Case analysis<a name="cveexamples"></a>